Thursday, June 2, 2022 | Noon

 Build and repair your credit, set a family budget, use our community's resources, and tackle your debts with Thrive.
 Open the door to a brighter financial future by calling 833.308.4748 or visiting uwpv.org/thrive.

 We are laying the groundwork for a new program to build digital inclusion by acquiring hardware and providing it, along with training, to members of the community in need.
 We plan to begin the program with Thrive financial coaching clients and families receiving assistance from Boys & Girls Clubs of Greater Holyoke, and then expand it by working with area libraries in our service area.

 Anyone who wishes to volunteer should watch our volunteer portal at volunteer.uwpv.org for openings, and any organization who wishes to participate can contact Jennifer Kinsman, Director of Community Impact, at email@example.com or 413.693.0212.

 UWPV is launching Connect Western Mass, a first-of-its-kind community events calendar.
-Connect Western Mass will provide a place for the people of Hampden County, Granby, and South Hadley to find events, virtual events, trainings, and so on – with a focus on events by or to benefit area nonprofits.
-We plan to launch Connect Western Mass before the end of January 2021.
+Connect Western Mass provides a place for the people of Hampden County, Granby, and South Hadley to find events, virtual events, trainings, and so on – with a focus on events by or to benefit area nonprofits.
+Connect Western Mass is live at www.connectwesternmass.com/.

-We recently created a new volunteer portal at volunteer.uwpv.org. which boasts features to make the volunteering process easier on volunteers, corporations, and nonprofits alike.
-Thanks to our investment, we can provide accounts with enhanced features to our nonprofit partners.
+Our new volunteer portal at volunteer.uwpv.org. boasts features to make the volunteering process easier on volunteers, corporations, and nonprofits alike.

 UWPV has agreed to take on Diversity On Board as a UWPV program.
 Also called On Board, this program has operated independently as a 501(c)(3), strictly with volunteers, since its creation.